-Our staff, Governors and parents have high expectations of ourselves and our children.
+Our staff, Trustees and parents have high expectations of ourselves and our children.
 We want them to be given the opportunities to succeed and to challenge them to greater heights.

-With this in mind, we have dedicated, talented, enthusiastic staff who work together to ensure that the teaching and quality of provision, enriched by our specialist school status, is organised to meet the need of each individual pupil.
+With this in mind, we have dedicated, talented, enthusiastic staff who work together to ensure that the teaching and quality of provision, is organised to meet the need of each individual pupil.